LuigiCasciaro/MongoDB-Configuration/README.md

 ## Zap Proxy

-to detect these vulnerabilities automatically you can use OWASP ZAP by adding the plugin that you find in the Zap_Proxy_plugin folder.
+To detect these vulnerabilities automatically you can use OWASP ZAP by adding the plugin that you find in the Zap_Proxy_plugin folder.